Terrance Gore

-Terrance Jamar Gore (born June 8, 1991) is an American former professional baseball outfielder.
+Terrance Jamar Gore (June 8, 1991 – February 6, 2026) was an American professional baseball outfielder.
 He played college baseball at Gulf Coast Community College.
-He made his MLB debut in 2014 with the Kansas City Royals and also played in Major League Baseball (MLB) for the Chicago Cubs, Los Angeles Dodgers, Atlanta Braves, and New York Mets.
+He made his Major League Baseball (MLB) debut in 2014 with the Kansas City Royals and also played in MLB for the Chicago Cubs, Los Angeles Dodgers, Atlanta Braves, and New York Mets.

 Gore was regarded as one of the fastest players in baseball and was mainly used as a pinch runner.
-Gore was frequently added to expanded rosters on contending teams late in the season and was on the postseason roster of a championship team three times - the Royals in 2015, the Dodgers in 2020, and the Braves in 2021.
+Gore was frequently added to expanded rosters on contending teams late in the season and was on the postseason roster of a championship team three times—the Royals in 2015, the Dodgers in 2020, and the Braves in 2021.

 Amateur career

-Originally from Macon, Georgia, Gore attended Jones County High School in Gray, Georgia, where he starred in baseball and football as a running back and wide receiver.
+Born and raised in Macon, Georgia, Gore attended Jones County High School in Gray, Georgia, where he starred in baseball and football as a running back and wide receiver.
 During his senior year, Gore compiled over 1,000 rushing yards and averaged over nine yards per carry.
 During his four years playing baseball at the school, he stole 145 bases and hit .474 as a senior.
 Gore later attended Gulf Coast Community College in Panama City, Florida, turning down football scholarships from the University of Georgia and Georgia Tech.
-Gore spent one season at Gulf Coast, hitting .330 and had 51 steals in 54 attempts.
+Gore spent one season at Gulf Coast, batting .330 with 51 steals in 54 attempts.

 Professional career

 Kansas City Royals

-Gore was drafted by the Kansas City Royals in the 20th round of the 2011 Major League Baseball Draft out of Gulf Coast Community College.
+The Kansas City Royals selected Gore in the 20th round of the 2011 Major League Baseball draft.

 During the 2014 season, Gore expressed a desire to quit baseball to his agent, Jay Witasick, as he was about to raise a family and was not progressing professionally as much as he would have liked.
 Royals special assistant Mike Sweeney also advised Gore against retirement, and, in early August, Gore was duly promoted to the Omaha Storm Chasers to focus on pinch-running and stealing bases.

 On August 31, 2014, Gore was promoted to the Royals.
-Gore became the 16th known player in Major League Baseball history to wear No. 0.
+Gore became the 16th-known player in Major League Baseball history to wear No. 0.
 He was the second Royal to wear the number after George Scott Jr. He was used primarily as a designated pinch runner.
+He went 5-for-5 in stolen bases in the major leagues and played for the Royals during the 2014 MLB postseason.